First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 KAPLAN: Is it possible Voyager's landed?

-RILEY [OC]: Cannot read you.
+RILEY [OC]: I'm not reading you.
 Federation vessel, please respond.

 KAPLAN: We lost them, sir.